bowers-illinois-edu/gsa_msg_project_template/README.md

 # Project Template

 This is the bare bones template for our projects.
+This is a work in progress.
+Comments welcome.

 To use it
  1. Make a new empty project repository with appropriate name on GitHub.
 Use the form `NNNN-ABC-MyProjectDescription` (where `NNNN` is the four-digit project code, `ABC` is the agency abbreviation, and `MyProjectDescription` is a very short project description in Pascal case).